meilisearch/documentation/learn/advanced/asynchronous_updates.md

 # Asynchronous updates

-MeiliSearch updates are processed **asynchronously**.
-This means that requests are not handled as soon as they are received—instead, MeiliSearch places these operations in a queue and processes them in the order they were requested.
+Index updates are processed **asynchronously**.
+This means that update requests are not handled as soon as they are received—instead, MeiliSearch places these operations in a queue and processes them in the order they were received.

+## Which operations are async?

+Every operation that might take a long time to be processed is handled asynchronously.

+For example, it is possible updating the `filterableAttributes` index setting will require as much time as generating a new index, so MeiliSearch puts it in the update queue and processes the update request as soon as the instance can allocate the adequate resources.

+Currently, these are MeiliSearch's asynchronous operations:

+- Updating index settings
+- Adding documents to an index
+- Updating documents in an index
+- Deleting documents from an index

-## Async flow
+## Update workflow

-1. When you make a write request (_create/update/delete_), MeiliSearch stores the received operation in a queue and returns an `updateId`
+1. When you make an update request, MeiliSearch puts it in the update queue, sets the request `status` to `enqueued` and returns an `updateId`
-2. Each write request is processed in the order it has been received
-3. You can check your request's status by using the [`/updates`](/reference/api/updates.md) route and the `updateId` you received when you made the write request
+2. When the queue reaches your update request, MeiliSearch begins processing it and changes the request `status` to `processing`
-4. Once the request has been properly handled and finalized, MeiliSearch marks it as `processed`
+3. Once the update has been finalized, MeiliSearch marks it as `processed`, if it was successful, or `failed`, in case the update failed
-5. Requests marked as `processed` are not deleted and will remain visible in [the operation list](reference/api/updates.md#get-all-update-status)
+4. Requests marked as `processed` are not deleted and will remain visible in [the operation list](/reference/api/updates.md#get-all-update-status)

 <mermaid>
 sequenceDiagram